 You could head to this local market and buy a new outfit rather than sitting home and watching Netflix.
 Feel free to join your host family when they invite you to their favorite local spot you didn't even know existed, or grab your group and find these classic Eastern European souvenirs.
 We know you need your down time, but you'll come home with a better semester if you're adventurous.

 Some volunteers choose to attend an LDS church on Sundays, which is right next to the LDS temple in Kiev.
 Some dive further into the culture by reading these 5 books set in Europe.
-Or maybe you create the ultimate bucket list for your semester so that you make the most of every day!

 Travel and Vacations

 Go check out different parts of Ukraine + all over Europe